toothrot-if/toothrot/README.md

 This file defines two different objects: `closable` and `door`.

 The `prototypes` property contains the names of other objects to inherit from.
-Inheriting means that the object will have all the aspects its prototypes.
+Inheriting means that the object will have all the aspects of its prototypes on top of its own aspects.

 In the example, the `door` object has the `closable` object as a prototype.
 Therefore, the `door` object will have these aspects: `closed`, `open`, `locked` and `unlocked`.